What to expect this autumn

 Entering the auditorium

 20 minutes before the performance we’ll start to manage your entry into the auditorium, one location at a time, a bit like boarding an aeroplane.
-All seating is arranged in either household pairs or single seats, with at least two seats empty either side (as well as the row in front and behind – if you haven’t yet booked, you can select your own seats during the booking process so can see how the auditorium has been distanced).
+All seating is arranged in either household pairs or single seats, with at least two seats empty either side (if you haven’t yet booked, you can select your own seats during the booking process so can see how the auditorium has been distanced).
 We aren’t removing the intervening seats but they’ll be clearly blocked from use.

 Masks must be worn at all times in our indoor spaces, including the auditorium, unless you’re eating.
 Please bring your own masks with you to the performance.
 You can also buy them from the Glyndebourne Shop, beautifully made in silk.